oziris78/toria-math/README.md

 <!-- badge end -->
 </p>

+<b>"Not precise but fast and enough!" </b> <br>

 A lightweight Java math library with additional utility classes. <br>

-"Not precise but fast and enough!"
+This repository was created on 08.10.2021

 ## Importing Telek Math